 - Support community-compatible land-use and air space proposals to secure the missions of local military installations.

 - Promote Military Community Partnership programs with private businesses and the use of local contractors for federal military projects.

 - Create community connections to improve quality of life for service members, families, and veterans in the Fairbanks community.

 - Assist veterans, retirees, transitioning service members, military spouses, National Guard members, and Reserve Component members in finding employment and education opportunities.

 - Support Interior National Guard and Reserve activities and efforts to highlight the benefit of our hometown heroes, including the basing of additional assets in the Interior, the expansion/upgrade of facilities, the Air National Guard aerial refueling tanker aircraft upgrade and other initiatives.

-- Reinstate funding for the Fairbanks Metropolitan Area Transportation System (FMATS).
+- Reinstate funding for the Fairbanks Area Surface Transportation Planning (FAST Planning).

-- Support revenue for maintenance, enhancements and efficiencies within Alaska’s transportation infrastructure.
-Support the creation of an Alaska Transportation Infrastructure funding program.
+- Support the creation of an Alaska Transportation Infrastructure funding program.

-- Enhance Fairbanks as the transportation hub for Interior and Northern Alaska.
+- Enhance Fairbanks as the road, air, and rail transportation hub for Interior and Northern Alaska.